-North & South Carolina Dog Bite Attorneys
+North Carolina Dog Bite Attorneys

 Helping Dog Attack Victims & Their Families

 Has a dog attack left you or a loved one with serious injuries?
-The medical costs associated with these injuries can be extreme, and can also leave the victim with lasting emotional trauma.
+The medical costs associated with these injuries can be extreme and can also leave the victim with lasting emotional trauma.
 At Crumley Roberts, we are here to help you through difficult moments such as this.

 It is important to work with a dog bite attorney who understands the ins and outs of legislation and case law as it applies to dog attacks, owner liability, and the recovery of compensation for victims and their families.
-In North Carolina and South Carolina, dog bite victims may be able to recover compensation from the dog’s owner.
+In North Carolina, dog bite victims may be able to recover compensation from the dog’s owner.

 - You were injured and your injuries were caused by the dog; and

 In North Carolina, a “dangerous dog” is described as a dog over six months of age running at large during the night, that has previously killed or injured another person, or that has previously been declared dangerous or potentially dangerous.
-In South Carolina, the injured party must prove that the dog was of a dangerous or vicious nature and that this was known or should have been known by the owner.
+In North Carolina, the injured party must prove that the dog was of a dangerous or vicious nature and that this was known or should have been known by the owner.

 We Are Crumley Roberts.